Hamiltonian limited valence model for liquid polyamorphism: The model

-Another feature of the DMD algorithm that has been used in Refs.\cite{Shumovsky2022,Shumovsky2023} is that the atom has been split into the "shell" which is a bond forming reactive part and the "core" which is inert and is responsible for the van der Waals long-range interactions.
+Another feature of the DMD algorithm that was used in references~\cite{Shumovsky2022,Shumovsky2023} is that each atom is split into the ``shell'' which is a bond forming reactive part and the ``core'' which is inert and is responsible for the van der Waals long-range interactions.
 The shell and the core were connected by a short infinite square well bond of length $d$.
-In this work, we eliminate this unnecessary split and include the van der Waals interactions and bond formation to a single atom, which significantly increase the computational efficiency of the model, because it reduces the number of particles by a factor of two.
-We verified that the phase diagram of the core-shell model converges to the phase diagram of the single-atom model when $d\to 0$.
+In this work, we eliminate that unnecessary split and assign both the van der Waals interactions and bond formation ability to a single particle representing an entire atom, which significantly increases the computational efficiency of the model, because it reduces the number of particles by a factor of two.
+We verify that the phase diagram of the core-shell model converges to the phase diagram of the single-particle model when $d\to 0$.